MrPeters93/MrPeters93.github.io/README.md

-Not the prettiest site, but on a timespan of about ~6 hours, I am adequately pleased with the outcome.
+Not the prettiest site, but on a timespan of a few hours, I am adequately pleased with the outcome.

 I did contemplate creating a windows application which would've been more of a challenge, but one I'd welcome - always fun with challenges.